Free Legal Dictionary – User Supplied Legal Definitions

 Harmless Error: error which is not sufficiently prejudicial to require reversal of the previous finding or outcome

-Hearsay Rule: a rule of evidence that requires the declarant be subject to cross-examination at the hearing; many exceptions to the rule exist
+Hearsay Rule: a rule of evidence that requires the declarant to be subject to cross-examination at the hearing; many exceptions to the rule exist

 Hidden Defect: a defect or condition which is not observable by a reasonable inspection; see LATENT DEFECT

 Hung Jury: a jury whose members cannot agree in sufficient numbers to reach a verdict.
-Unanimous in criminal cases, federal civil claims, and three-quarters in some other states civil cases
+Unanimous in criminal cases, federal civil claims, and three-quarters in some other states’ civil cases

 I.